FAIMS/FAIMS3-automated-tests/README.md

 ## Local Run

-Be sure you have one screenshot or image on emulator.
 For local run you need to be sure appium was run, appium-doctor doesn't have any critical issues

 ### Install `appium-doctor`